Please note: COVID-19 has made many parts less available. Most suppliers are indicating that new sensors will be available soon.

 Start with a search on ‘MPXV6115VC6U’.
 This is the standard sensor in the bill of materials.
 Search on some of the other part numbers, too.
+Sometimes this part is cheaper, but ensure that you are ordering a sensor with a top port – MPXV5050VC6T1.

 Shop around.
 Below are links to a few examples.
 The board can be set to run on either 5v or 3.3v sensors.